This tutorial creates a web API that performs Create, Read, Update, and Delete (CRUD) operations on a MongoDB NoSQL database.

 - Add a

-class to the Models directory with the following code:C#using MongoDB.Bson; using MongoDB.Bson.Serialization.Attributes; namespace BooksApi.Models { public class Book { [BsonId] [BsonRepresentation(BsonType.ObjectId)] public string Id { get; set; } [BsonElement("Name")] public string BookName { get; set; } public decimal Price { get; set; } public string Category { get; set; } public string Author { get; set; } } }
+Bookclass to the Models directory with the following code:C#using MongoDB.Bson; using MongoDB.Bson.Serialization.Attributes; namespace BooksApi.Models { public class Book { [BsonId] [BsonRepresentation(BsonType.ObjectId)] public string Id { get; set; } [BsonElement("Name")] public string BookName { get; set; } public decimal Price { get; set; } public string Category { get; set; } public string Author { get; set; } } }In the preceding class, theIdproperty:- Is required for mapping the Common Language Runtime (CLR) object to the MongoDB collection.

 - Is annotated with [BsonId] to designate this property as the document's primary key.